Skip to content

 Risk assessment

-A cybersecurity risk assessment takes a broad look at the risk level to an organization's information systems and data.
+A cybersecurity risk assessment evaluates how likely security incidents are to affect an organization and how much damage they could cause.
 It aims to identify, evaluate, and prioritize the potential risk to both assets and operations so that the IT team can effectively mitigate them.

 Risk assessments often look at the following: